Old Town Square execution

 Old Town Square execution (Staroměstská exekuce) was the execution of 27 Bohemian leaders (three noblemen, seven knights and 17 burghers) of the Bohemian Revolt by the Austrian House of Habsburg that took place on 21 June 1621 at the Old Town Square in Prague.

-After the Prague Defenestration in 1618 and subsequent Protestant uprising of the Bohemian estates against the Catholic Habsburgs resulted in Thirty Years' War and a final defeat in the Battle of White Mountain, Habsburgs took their revenge and executed some of the key leaders of the uprising, although with some others the punishment was reduced and some were pardoned.
+After the Prague Defenestration in 1618 and subsequent Protestant uprising of the Bohemian estates against the Catholic Habsburgs resulted in the Thirty Years' War and a final defeat in the Battle of White Mountain, Habsburgs took their revenge and executed some of the key leaders of the uprising, although with some others the punishment was reduced and some were pardoned.

 Execution

 The execution of the 27 leaders of the Bohemian Estates Uprising began on 21 June 1621 in Prague on the Old Town Square.
 The executioner was an utraquist, so they could pray before the execution.

 Joachim Andreas von Schlick was beheaded first.
 This was followed by the execution of Jan Jesenius, whose tongue was cut out first, then he was beheaded.
 His body was quartered and the parts impaled on stakes.
 Jan Jesenius was punished most severely for several reasons: firstly, he persuaded Hungary to break with the emperor and secondly, he wrote a political-philosophical treatise Pro vindiciis contra tyrannos (en: Can a tyrant be overthrown by people?).
 Others were beheaded by the sword; some of them had their right hands cut off first.
 The members of the Unity of the Brethren were hanged, which was the most disgraceful death for them.

 Headless bodies were handed over to the families, who buried them.
 Twelve heads were put into iron baskets and attached by the executioner to the Old Town Bridge Tower.
 The heads hung there until the invasion of the Saxon army took place here in 1631.

 City clerk Mikuláš Diviš was nailed to the gallows by the tongue for one hour for welcoming Frederick V of the Palatinate on his arrival to Prague.
 Some nobles involved in the uprising escaped into exile, such as Jindřich Matyáš Thurn.
 Martin Fruwein z Podolí (cs, de) was also expected to be executed, but he committed suicide by jumping from the White Tower of Prague Castle.